What Is a Stakeholder?

-A stakeholder is anyone who has a “stake” in how a business performs – basically, anyone who’s affected by or can affect a company’s actions.
+A stakeholder is anyone who has a “stake” in how a business performs – essentially, anyone affected by or capable of influencing a company’s actions.

 Stakeholder Examples

-- 🏛️ Government agencies (interested in taxes and regulation compliance)
+- Government Agencies: Interested in tax payments and regulation compliance.

 Types of Stakeholders